linux-dev-arch/ALTROM/README.md

 * Custom Code execution.
 * Bootup from download agent payload.
 * Keypad and Keypad backlights.
+* 4MB of internal PSRAM! (cool stuff :D)
 * runs completely from ram!.
 * Reboot by using watchdog timer reset.

 ##  What Does It DO?
-* The Payload boots up and toggles the keypad backlight using the LEFT and RIGHT keys
+* The Payload boots up and blinks the keypad backlight at regular intervals.
+* toggle the keypad backlight using the D pad up  and D pad down keys ,cycles the apps using left and right keys.
 * Reboots when # key is pressed.
 * Powers off when usb cable is disconnected.